🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Can debiasing techniques actually help?

-Empirical research demonstrates that pre-mortems (mentally simulating trade failure and tracing causation backwards) and reference class forecasting (prioritising historical base rates over compelling narratives) both produce measurable enhancements in forecasting performance.
+Evidence demonstrates that pre-mortems (envisioning a failed trade and tracing back the cause) and reference class forecasting (examining historical base rates before constructing narratives) both produce measurable gains in forecast reliability.

 Sarah Whitfield